Killing spinors and hypersurfaces: Hypersurfaces in Einstein manifolds

 Assume further that

 Then $g_t+dt^2$ is an Einstein metric on $M\times(a,b)$ with Einstein constant $K$. \end{theorem}

-As an immediate consequence, we obtain: \begin{corollary} A real analytic pseudo-Riemannian manifold $(M,g)$ of signature $(r,s)$ embeds isometrically as a hypersurface in an Einstein manifold of signature $(r+1,s)$ with $\Ric^Z=K\id$ if and only if admits a symmetric $(1,1)$ tensor $A$ such that
+Applying the Cauchy-Kovaleskaya theorem (see \cite{Ammann2013TheCP}), one obtains: \begin{corollary} A real analytic pseudo-Riemannian manifold $(M,g)$ of signature $(p,q)$ embeds isometrically as a hypersurface in an Einstein manifold of signature $(p+1,q)$ with $\Ric^Z=K\id$ if and only if it admits a symmetric $(1,1)$ tensor $A$ such that